 Your browser knows a trick to prevent hackers from accessing your api’s using your session: the same-origin policy.
 It makes sure your api's can't be accessed by malicious websites.
 Let's say you're logged in on facebook.com and open another tab in your browser and access myhackedsite.com.
 Your browser shares sessions between tabs, so without the same-origin policy, myhackedsite.com could access all the api's from your facebook account using your session.
-Thank you same-origin policy for not letting myhackedsite.com post all kinds of things on my facebook account.
+Thank you same-origin policy for not letting myhackedsite.com post all kinds of weird things on my facebook timeline.

 Great, let's not trust any site other than our own and we're good to go.
 Mysite.com can do all communication with myapi.com using secure protocols like SAML.
 Right?

 W3C created a way to separate the good from the bad by adding the CORS protocol.
 It allows you to specify which origin web server to trust and which you don't.
 A script may run on your customers laptop, but your browser knows its origin is mysite.com and not myhackedsite.com.
 Myapi.com trusts the browser's origin header.

 You run your Angular site on mysite.com and your MSP secured api’s are running on myapi.com.
 Now, mysite.com tells the server its origin with the Origin header, and the server can then specify it accepts mysite.com by setting the Access-Control-Allow-Origin header as depicted in the image below:

 In the image above you see an HTTP Get request, you could do the same for a POST or HEAD request.

 In some cases (e.g. if a request has implications on user data) a simple request may be insufficient.
 For that reason most modern browsers add a step by checking if the browser (user) is allowed to perform an action.
 An OPTIONS request is then followed by the actual request.